-

 - Turn lanes for the median crossover at 21st Street are closed until construction is completed both northbound and southbound.

-- Travel times will be monitored.
-Motorists may wish to add additional travel time or choose an alternate route.
+- Motorists may wish to add additional travel time or choose an alternate route.

-- The intersection improvement project will go through late spring 2025.
+- The intersection improvement project will go through mid-2025.

 -